28/11/2008 17:08, Report by Nick Coppack

 Man City 0 United 1

-Rooney’s corner.
+minutes to head narrowly over the bar from Wayne Rooney’s corner.
 Berbatov then drew a finger-tip save from Hart when he nodded Rafael’s cross towards the far corner.

 United’s midfield four, commanded by Darren Fletcher in the middle, were first to everything, as City struggled to win – let alone keep – the ball.
 Fletcher and Berbatov linked well to release Ronaldo before the ball broke to Patrice Evra, who couldn’t keep his shot down.